JamFfm/NEXTIONDisplay/README.md

 The fermenting graphs are not build up to now.
 This will be implemented when brewgraph is stable.

-While pushing clear-button the min and max values are not deleated.
+While pushing clear-button the min and max values are not deleted.

-Because of a lag of knowledge the rebuld of the graph in a new temperature scale is slow.
-Will fix it with higher baud rate of serial connection and the NEXTION addt funktion in the future.
+Because of a lag of knowledge the rebuild of the graph in a new temperature scale is slow.
+Will fix it with higher baud rate of serial connection and the NEXTION addt function in the future.

-Until now Farenheit is not supported.
+Until now fahrenheit is not supported.
 But will be in further releases.

 **Help is welcome**